agude/agude.github.io/_drafts/2019-03-26-data_science_salaries.md

 ## Location, Location, Location

-The market rate for a data scientist varies wildly by location.
+The market rate for a data scientist varies wildly by location:

 [![Box plot showing that the West Coast has the highest total compensation, followed by New York City.][region_plot]][region_plot]